Hotel Mont Parnes: Features

 The building was primarily designed by Pavlos Mylonas.
 There is a plaque in the hotel lounge that contained the names of designers and contributors of project, which include; Yannis Tsarouchis, Yannis Moralis, Nikos Hadjikyriakos-Ghikas, Panagiotis Tetsis, Evgenios Spatharis and others.

 It is located at an altitude of 1,078 meters above sea level and has a panoramic view of the Attica Basin.
 It occupies 90 acres of land, is five-story tall and has 240 rooms.

 The building hosted a swimming pool which was designed by Nikos Hadjikyriakos-Ghikas.
 It also hosted salons, such as the "Macedonian Salon" that was a copy of the interior of Schwartz mansion in Ampelakia, as well as the "Hydra Salon" that contained various furniture, tapestries and works of art, which bear the signatures of great Greek artists.
 Additionally, it has a peculiar spiral staircase, which was to be preserved during the renovation plans.

 The 1999 earthquake caused serious damage to the building.
 Building's basements, hotel rooms, public and auxiliary areas, as well as the nightclub had collapsed completely.
 Additionally, the north-eastern wing had become detached from the rest of the building.
 The restoration of the NE wing was impossible and it was deemed that it would have needed to be demolished and then re-built.

+Observaciones

+La fuente añadida identifica directamente a Pavlos Mylonas como arquitecto del Hotel Mont Parnes.